resoluteworks/invirt/README.md

 We now have decent templating engines like [Pebble](https://pebbletemplates.io/) (and many others) on the JVM.
 Frameworks like [http4k](https://www.http4k.org/) push the boundaries of a modern programming language (Kotlin) and create a great balance between developer experience and startup time.
-Last, but not least, there's [Hotwire](https://hotwired.dev/), which enables us to produce modern and responsive web applications using almost exclusively server-side rendering and little to no JavaScript.
+Last, but not least, [Hotwire](https://hotwired.dev/) enables us to produce modern and responsive web applications using almost exclusively server-side rendering and little to no JavaScript.